 Overall System Status:

 Linux is the operating system of choice for multiuser, multitasking, networked, and high-performance computer applications.
-At Dartmouth, Linux runs most of the machines that provide core services, and all of the Research Computing group machines run Linux.
-These include the general access central machines and the research systems.
+At Dartmouth, Linux runs most of the machines that provide core services, and all of the Research Computing compute servers run Linux.

 Your initial password and subsequent resets will be a combination of your Dartmouth ID number and a random set of characters that will be mailed to you.
 You should change your password to one of your own choosing as soon as you are able to log in, using the passwd command at the shell prompt.